Who is responsible for your personal data?

 For successful applicants

-If your application for the EOSC-Life Digital Life Sciences Open Call is successful we will use your personal information and the personal information of your application team (name, affiliation and email address) to provide a contact point for the project unless you request otherwise.
-We may also use your name and institution alongside reports on the projects resulting from the EOSC-Life Digital Life Sciences Open Call and for disseminating your project and its outputs.
+If your application for the EOSC-Life Training Open Call is successful we will use your personal information (name, affiliation and email address) to provide a contact point for the training activity unless you request otherwise.
+We may also use your name and institution alongside reports on the activities resulting from the training open call and for publicising your events and its outcomes.

 How long we keep your data